turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

 ```

-This makes sense because we don't have any tests yet, but now we're all setup!
+This makes sense because we don't have any tests yet, but now we're all setup to add tests!

 ### Happy Path

 The happy path is a test case we write for when we expect everything to go well.
-This includes a well-formed request and the appropriate response.
+This includes a well-formed request and an appropriate response.

 As a basic test, let's test the root endpoint to our app, `localhost:3000/`, or just `/`.
 In the `routes.spec.js` file.
 Use chai-http to make the request inside of the test.